Healthy Homes Assessment Raureka

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to ensure that their Raureka rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rentals must be fully compliant by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to make sure their Raureka rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rental properties must be fully conforming by the 1st July 2024.

-We can assess the rental property you have in order to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we will advise you or your property manager about the work that needs to be completed and offer an evaluation report with all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager about the tasks which requirements to be completed, and offer a report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 in addition to any healthy homes associated fines.
+Inability to meet the standards under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of as much as $7,200 and additional healthy homes connected fines.

-We’re completely independent assessors for rental properties, as well as completely qualified for each of Healthy Homes and Homefit.
+We are completely independent assessors of rental properties as well as fully qualified to evaluate both Healthy Homes and Homefit.

 Call Now 0800 232 113